Lost your car keys? Don't have a spare car key?

-Thousands of UK motorists find themselves in this situation each year - unable to leave home for work, school or travel - or stranded in a car park or side street with no way of accessing and starting their car.
+Thousands of UK motorists find themselves in the situation of lost car keys, no spare, each year - unable to leave home for work, school or travel - or stranded in a car park or side street with no way of accessing and starting their car.

 Paying a locksmith to replace a key system can be costly - and for some older vehicles a replacement system is so expensive the car might effectively be a write-off.

 Check your car insurance

-Your regular car insurance may cover the cost of replacing or repairing your keys, although such coverage may only be available with upgraded insurance policies, or by purchasing add-on cover for lost car keys.
+Your regular car insurance may cover the cost of repairing your keys or replacement keys, although such car key cover may only be available with upgraded insurance policies, or by purchasing add-on cover for lost car keys.

 Standalone key cover policy

 A number of insurers specialise in standalone cover for lost car keys.